eea/volto-bise/src/components/theme/TocNavigationView/Readme.md

-TocNavigationView is deprecated, we no longer use it.
+At this moment this view is no longer used.
+You should associate it with a layout (portal types, available views).